 Anthropologists and archeologists typically work in research organizations, government, and consulting firms.
 Although most work in offices, some analyze samples in laboratories or do fieldwork.
 Fieldwork may require travel for extended periods.

 Anthropologists and archeologists need a master’s degree or Ph.D. in anthropology or archeology.
 Experience doing fieldwork in either discipline is also important.
 Bachelor’s degree holders may find work as assistants or fieldworkers.

-Employment of anthropologists and archeologists is projected to grow 4 percent from 2016 to 2026, slower than the average for all occupations.
+Employment of anthropologists and archeologists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.
 Prospective anthropologists and archeologists will likely face strong competition for jobs because of the small number of positions relative to applicants.

 Explore resources for employment and wages by state and area for anthropologists and archeologists.